Brent-Tucker/simpleHttpMQ/README.md

 ## Requirements:

-1.OpenResty has been installed under /usr/local/openresty, please refer to http://www.openresty.org/ for details.
+1. OpenResty has been installed under /usr/local/openresty, please refer to http://www.openresty.org/ for details.

-2.Redis has been installed and without authentication settings.
+2. Redis has been installed and without authentication settings.

 ## Usage: